dbc60/Intervals/README.md

   Max Jitter: 1000 us

 Jitter test 1.
 Iterations: 400
+Missed intervals 0
+Shortest interval is  4697 ns
+Longest interval is   41843 ns
+Average interval is   5339 ns
+Median interval is:   4697 ns

 Iterations            400
 Expected elapsed time 4000 ms
-Actual elapsed time   4001 ms
+Actual elapsed time   4000 ms
 Smallest jitter is    100 us
-Largest jitter is     999 us
+Largest jitter is     996 us
-Average jitter is     281 us
+Average jitter is     279 us
 Median jitter is      100 us

 Jitter test 2.
 Timed : 4000 ms
+Missed intervals 0
+Shortest interval is  4269 ns
+Longest interval is   96922 ns
+Average interval is   5663 ns
+Median interval is:   4269 ns

-Expected iterations 400
+Expected iterations 401
-Actual iterations   400
+Actual iterations   401
-Elapsed time        4000 ms
+Elapsed time        4010 ms
 Smallest jitter is  100 us
 Largest jitter is   999 us
-Average jitter is   279 us
+Average jitter is   269 us
 Median jitter is:   100 us

-E:\> Intervals.exe
+E:\> Release\Intervals.exe
 The resolution of the high-resolution clock is: 1e-09 sec The resolution of the steady clock is:          1e-09 sec The resolution of the system clock is:          1e-07 sec